artikcloud/sample-nodejs-ruleEngineCreateAnomalyRule/readme.md

    //...
 ```

-3. In this sample, if an anomaly is detected, this will trigger the "setOn" action to the device.
-If you wish to trigger a different action on the device, replace the "setOn" action to a different value:
+3. In this sample, if the predicted value matches the condition you specified, this will trigger the `setOn` Action on the device.
+If you wish to trigger a different Action on the device, replace the "setOn" Action with a different value.

 ```
 rule_body.rule.then = [{